-All applying HEIs must complete at least one accreditation matrix.
-For a complex and broad set of programmes, the HEI may consider it easier to present a matrix for each set of related awards; however, this should be discussed with the Accreditation Team in the first instance.
+All applying Universities must complete at least one evidence matrix.
+For a complex and broad set of programmes the University may consider it easier to present a matrix for each set of related awards, however, this should be discussed with the Accreditation Team in the first instance.
 If existing documentation does not summarise where skills are taught and assessed additional tables as appendices to the matrix should be supplied.